Welcome to Ms. Arnold's Class

 Name: Judith K. Arnold

 Welcome to Marshall Magnet School.
-This will be my seventh year teaching at Marshall.
-I am pleased to be working with Marshall's fourth grade students and the school's team of excellent teachers.
+This will be my eighth year teaching at Marshall.
+I am pleased to be working with Marshall's fifth grade students and the school's team of excellent teachers.
 This is a fine arts and science magnet school, which means your student will benefit from many specialized and outstanding programs throughout the year both within and outside of our own classroom.

 I am pleased to have you and your family join our team of supportive learners.
 As a team, we can achieve even beyond our own individual dreams.
 We support each other, student to student, teacher to parent, parent to teacher, and parent to student.
 I am good at keeping parents in the know, and I hope you will communicate with me at any time you feel the need as well.